rogerpadilla/nukak/README.md

    * Any entity can specify its own ID Column and still inherit the others
    * columns/relations from its parent entity.
    * 'onInsert' callback can be used to specify a custom mechanism for
-   * auto-generating the primary-key's value when inserting:
+   * auto-generating the primary-key's value when inserting */
-   * import { v4 as uuidv4 } from 'uuid';
-   */
   @IdColumn({ onInsert: () => uuidv4() })
   pk?: string;